bryanpeabody/connorcolemysteries/content/english/about/_index.md

 draft: false
 ---

-Bryan Peabody is the author of the popular Connor Cole Mystery Novels.
+Bryan Peabody is the author of the popular Caribbean Mystery Series.
 He's the owner and founder of <a href="https://www.saltyseapublishing.com" target="_blank">Salty Sea Publishing</a>, traveler, photographer and student pilot.

 <img src="/images/me-carribean-web.jpg" width="550px" align="right" style="margin: 10px; border: 1px solid black; padding: 15px">While he has many passions, his passion for the Caribbean and South America tops the list.
 He loves exploring new islands in the Caribbean, visiting old, beautiful cities in South America and ancient historical sites in those regions.